h-zahar/foldio-react/README.md

 # Foldio - A Better Folder Management System

-A platform to organize and create folders, built with React + Vite.
+`[Initial Prototype]` A platform to organize and create folders, built with React + Vite.

 ## Getting Started